WesleyBSa/Go-Server/README.md

 ![GoLang Icon](https://golang.org/doc/gopher/gophercolor.png)

 The project is a simple web server implemented in GoLang.
-It serves a static HTML page (index.html) along with associated CSS (styles.css) and image (001.gif) files from a static directory.
+It serves a static HTML page (index.html) files from a static directory.
 This server demonstrates basic routing and static file serving capabilities using Go's built-in HTTP server functionalities.

 ## Installation